 Do you know what I mean?
 If you know this person well enough, you can focus on their negative aspects to help move on from the crush.
 You have to over-focus on the harmful elements to balance things out because it’s difficult when you like someone a lot to see them.

-So first, look at what’s all the bad stuff about them, what wouldn’t I like, and focus on that, hone in on it.
+So first, look at all the bad stuff about them, what wouldn’t I like, and focus on that, hone in on it.
 Get good about seeing people’s flaws.
 What helps is when I’ve realized that learning personality typology has made me like people a lot less.
-Because then, as you type people and try to type people, it forces you to look at their flaws.
-They’re not so good at and what’s that irritating about them, and why they are freaking out about this thing.
+Because then, as you type and try to type people, it forces you to look at their flaws.
+They’re not so good at what’s that irritating about them and why they are freaking out.

 Why do they think these problems are real while others don’t think about them?
 So personality typology can help you try to type your crush, and in doing so, you might find I don’t like them anymore.